Make a gift online

 At UCF, we conduct research of global significance in areas like computer science, alternative fuels, early cancer detection, stem cell technology and planetary sciences.

 Research is costly, though, and federal funding for basic research is declining.
-That makes private support for research initiatives more important than ever — a vital element in the work of UCF’s scientists, innovators and scholars as they pursue exciting lines of inquiry toward discoveries that make the world a better place.
+This makes private support for research initiatives more important than ever — a vital element in the work of UCF’s scientists, innovators and scholars as they pursue exciting lines of inquiry toward discoveries that make the world a better place.